Armenia–Azerbaijan relations in the Eurovision Song Contest: 2022 contest

-Following Maléna's win in 2021, Armenia was given the right to host the Junior Eurovision Song Contest 2022, which eventually took place in Yerevan.
-Azerbaijan later confirmed its non-participation in this edition without providing an official reason.
+Following Maléna's win in 2021, AMPTV was given the right to host the Junior Eurovision Song Contest 2022, which eventually took place in Yerevan. İTV later confirmed its non-participation in this edition without providing an official reason.
 The event drew widespread attention and interest in Armenia, and many Armenians attended the show and its side events.
-Groups of children from unrecognized Nagorno-Karabakh were also among the attendees, but after the event finished, they were grounded in Armenian territory and unable to return home, as groups of Azerbaijani environmental activists had set up a blockade on the Lachin corridor, the only road connecting Armenia with Nagorno-Karabakh.
+Groups of children from Nagorno-Karabakh were also among the attendees, but after the event finished, they were grounded in Armenian territory and unable to return home, as groups of self-described Azerbaijani "environmental activists" had set up a blockade on the Lachin corridor, the only road connecting Armenia with Nagorno-Karabakh.

 Voting history

-Despite hugely hostile relations between the two nations over the years, points have still been exchanged.
+Despite largely hostile relations between the two nations over the years, Armenia has awarded points to Azerbaijan.
+Azerbaijan has never reciprocated; most Azerbaijani jurors that have been appointed to the contest have ranked Armenia last, while in the Azerbaijani televote, Armenia has been ranked last on nearly every occasion, with some exceptions.

 The tables below show the points awarded between Armenia and Azerbaijan since the latter debuted in the Eurovision Song Contest 2008.